 Functionality should be at the top of your list when it comes to choosing your wardrobe.
 Whether winter or summer, your typical “carry outfit” should allow for smooth and immediate access to your firearm.
 If you can’t get to your gun quickly and easily, you may as well be unarmed.
 It is imperative that you practice drawing your gun, dressed exactly as you will be when you go out into public.

-At the same time, your holster and concealed carry clothing choices should enable easy retention.
+At the same time, your holster selection and concealed carry clothing choices should enable easy retention.
 To ensure nothing will move around while you’re carrying your firearm in day-to-day activities, practice your typical movements at home with your unloaded carry gun in your usual concealed carry position.

 It’s also important to keep visibility in mind.
 Concealed means “to hide or keep secret.”
 If your concealed carry gun is printing — a visible outline or impression through your clothing — or if your actions — such as touching or adjusting your everyday carry tools — draw the attention of an observer, you have failed in your endeavor.
 Your goal is to carry on in your everyday life just as you did before carrying concealed.
 The convenience of carrying concealed has to be given strong consideration as well.
 Your concealed carry tools have to be as convenient as putting your wallet or phone in your pocket.